 Howdy!
 I have been freelance editing since April 2015.
-Please note that I don’t have a degree yet, nor any formal training in this field.
-I just happen to be really detail-oriented and good at catching things others miss.
+I am currently an editing intern at a local publisher and I hope to work for a larger publisher in the near future.
+So while I do not have tons of professional experience, I do happen to be really detail-oriented and good at catching things that others miss.
 I have also dabbled in writing.
-Being a book blogger (as well as an avid reader), I have read a great many books and have seen all kinds of things.
+As I am a book blogger (as well as an avid reader), I have read a great many books and have seen all kinds of things.
 I can edit from a reader’s perspective AND a writer’s perspective.
 And, as a lot of people say, you can’t edit your own work.
 You always need someone else, or several more people, to go over it for you.
 But because I am not the most experienced editor out there, I will keep my rates comparatively cheaper for now.

 It also may be useful to know that I am well-versed in Chicago style and refer to the Chicago Manual of Style 16th edition when making edits.

 With that said, there are two main types of editing services I offer.
 I offer proofreading/copy editing services and content editing.
 I am willing to do either (or both) but for different rates.

 If you have already had people beta-read your work, you might want someone to give it a final perusal.
 I will check for typos and other spelling mistakes, grammatical and punctuation errors, and the like.
 This proofreading is not as intense as copy editing and will not cost as much.
 I will do my best to make sure it is as print-ready as possible.
 If I see any major plot holes or inconsistencies (as unlikely as these may be at this point), I will of course point these out.